orbitmines/archive/projects/Project - OrbitMines Minecraft.md

 On Death:
 - All Items, enchantments, unlockables are ALL tied to a specific level choice.
 When that level is taken away on death, those items enter a stage called: "DAMAGED" all the custom enchantments will say in a strike through and "DAMAGED" in red in front of.
 If a Map upgrade was unlocked with this level, that area will now be set as off-limits, creating a stainglass red barrier around it.
 	- When a person re-levels up, one of the choices is garanteed to be the choice they previously made on that level.
 If the person choosse a different one, this unlock is lost.
 If that was a map upgrade, that map upgrade comes available again in the pool of possible upgrades for other players/members (and themselves too).
 Still holding the red stained glass barrier.
-If a person then levels uyp again, it's the second thing they chose.
-This
+If a person then levels up again, it's the second thing they chose etc..
+The choice is highlighted that it was previously made in the hologram selection, more on that later.

-Losing progress, disables the selection you had (highlights that you lost it on death and can be regained.)
-Then you can reselect it on lvl-up or choose something else.

 Levels (choose one out 3 each time.)
 Common/Uncommon/Rare/Epic/Legendary
 - Choose Faction